-Circular No.39/2018/QD-TTg dated 10/9/2018 about incentive mechanism for developing wind power in Vietnam defining onshore and offshore wind projects are projects that have wind turbines built and operated inside and outside respectively of the lowest mean high water for many years (18.6 years).
+Decision No.39/2018/QD-TTg dated 10/9/2018 about incentive mechanism for developing wind power in Viet Nam defines onshore and offshore wind projects are projects that have wind turbines built and operated inside and outside of the lowest mean high water for many years (determined and announced according to the provisions of Decree No. 40/2016/ND-CP dated May 15, 2016 of the Government detailing the implementation of a number of articles of the Law on natural resources and environment of sea and islands), respectively.
 The Technology Catalogue follows this definition.

 Since the cost and technology of offshore wind is very dependent on the depth of the seabed and the distance to the shore, it is necessary to add definition of nearshore wind.
-Nearshore wind is defined as offshore wind with a maximum distance to shore of 50km and in maximum sea depths of 20m; intertidal wind is considered a subcategory of nearshore wind.
-When the seabed depth is greater than 20 m or at a distance more than 50 km, the wind farm will be considered an offshore wind.
+(Real) offshore wind farm is defined as offshore wind farm with a minimum distance to shore of 6 nautical miles (~ 11 km) and in minimum sea depths of 10 m.
+When the seabed depth is smaller than 10 m or the distance is less than 6 nautical miles (Ref.
+50, 51), the wind farm will be considered a nearshore wind farm; intertidal wind is considered a subcategory of nearshore wind.